imarc/craft-sass/README.md

 This is a Sass plugin for Craft using [scssphp](http://leafo.net/scssphp/).

-It compiles SASS to CSS on the fly.
+It compiles SASS to CSS on the fly, and caches the results to disk until the file changes.

 Installation
 ------------

-0. Extract this plugin in your craft/plugins directory, in a directory named 'sass'.
+Installation requires [composer](https://getcomposer.org/).
+This plugn also is makes use of [composer/installers](https://github.com/composer/installers) to make the plugin composer compatible.

-0. From this directory, run [composer](https://getcomposer.org/) to get the dependencies for this plugin.
+1. In the **root** of your project, run `composer require imarc/craft-sass`.This will create a `vendor/` directory as well as automatically put the plugin it self in `craft/plugins/sass/`.
-0. Upload the whole directory, including the dependencies, to your server.
+2. Upload both the `vendor/` and `craft/plugins/sass/` directories.
-0. Hop over into the Craft Plugins panel and enable it.
+3. Enable the plugin in the Craft Plugins panel.

 Usage